Julian-Wyatt/ServerSummative/readme.md

 A link to fix this is: https://stackoverflow.com/questions/7443578/youtube-iframe-api-how-do-i-control-a-iframe-player-thats-already-in-the-html

 Transparent background stops appearing after watching a few videos and switching between fullscreen and normal.

+When using safari the console logs: The source list for Content Security Policy directive 'script-src' contains an invalid source: ''strict-dynamic''.
+It will be ignored.

+When in Chrome, timeout violations occur: `[Violation] 'setTimeout' handler took <N>ms`

 NOTE: When using https://trailerscentral.herokuapp.com, the data isn't persistant, and therefore does not save new accounts permanently when the server resets (which is nightly or when it is not used for a longer period of time).
 Instead use the localhost process to test this.